 Frequently Asked Questions: The GCLS “Goldie” Awards

 How long have the Goldies existed?In 2005, the first Goldie awards were given in four categories (romance, mystery/thriller, sci-fi/fantasy, and debut author).
-As of 2013, Goldies are given in 12 regular categories plus four special awards: The Ann Bannon Popular Choice Award, The Lee Lynch Classic Awards, The Directors’ Award, and The Trailblazer Award.
-Starting in 2012, eBooks were added for consideration.
+As of 2014, Goldies are given in 13 regular categories plus four special awards: The Ann Bannon Popular Choice Award, The Lee Lynch Classic Awards, The Directors’ Award, and The Trailblazer Award. eBooks were added for consideration in 2012.
 More categories may be added in the future as well.

 How are books chosen for Goldie consideration?